tradergu/tradergu.github.io/_posts/2025-12-21-25year-portfolio-update-december-2025.md

 ---

 ## Performance: Month to Month Overview
-On a month-to-month basis, the Actively Traded Portfolio has outperformed the Passively Invested Portfolio 50% of the time with a higher volatility in both directions.
-Currently the profits are 3x higher for the Actively Traded Account.

-For december, the Actively Traded Account had a significant drawback with unrealized loss of -4.8%, while the Passively Invested Portfolio corrected -1,5%.
+On a month-to-month basis, the past month has been slow and ends up close to being flat on both accounts.

 ![25 year trading experiment - Month by Month](/assets/img/2025/december/25year-monthly-table.png)
 *Performance: Month by Month, Table*